harness/developer-hub/kb/platform/harness-platform-faqs.md

 If you have multiple accounts and one of them uses SAML login while the others use username and password, you need to ensure that the SAML account is set as the default account.
 Otherwise, the SAML login mechanism won't work as Harness considers the login mechanism of the default account only.

-### If there are some users that were manually added to the account, then will they get removed once the SCIM integration is configured/enabled for the account?
+### If there are some users that were manually added to the account, will they be removed once the SCIM integration is configured/enabled for the account?

-No, manually added users will not be removed after SCIM integration added, they would continue to be part of account.
+No, manually added users will not be removed after SCIM integration is added, they continue to be part of account.

 ### What happens if the same user was manually added first and is part of the SCIM?

-If the same user was manually added first and now pushed from SCIM, it would be marked externally managed, and from that point onwards this user would be updated through SCIM (i.e. name, email of user would get updated through SCIM).
+If a user is added manually first and then pushed from SCIM, it will be marked as externally managed.
+From that point forward, SCIM will be responsible for updating the user's information such as name and email.

 ### I have set up SAML successfully.
 Why doesn't the link populate to SSO inside the user group?